yoctoproject/poky/documentation/ref-manual/variables.rst

       must set this variable in your recipe.
 The :ref:`ref-classes-syslinux` class checks this variable.

+   :term:`AUTOTOOLS_SCRIPT_PATH`
+      When using the :ref:`ref-classes-autotools` class, the
+      :term:`AUTOTOOLS_SCRIPT_PATH` variable stores the location of the different scripts used by the Autotools build system.
+The default value for this variable is :term:`S`.

    :term:`AVAILTUNES`
       The list of defined CPU and Application Binary Interface (ABI) tunings (i.e. "tunes") available for use by the OpenEmbedded build